Can I take your trip with no previous kayaking experience?

 We have had only rare, accidental client capsizes in thirty-eight years of leading kayak expeditions here in the San Juan Islands!
 That safety record cannot be matched in the sea kayaking industry!
 Our extensive experience and knowledge of the islands, honed observational skills, thorough instruction on the beach before launching and top-notch, new equipment insure a safe and memorable voyage for our clients.

 May I bring my own kayak and/or paddle?

 We prefer all participants to use my double kayaks and paddles.
 We know how our equipment will perform in island waters, and we carry spare parts and repair materials to fix them if need be.

 I am single.
 Is that a problem?

-Definitely not.
-You will get a two person tent to yourself and will paddle with another member of the expedition or with your guide Bethany or Tim.
+Definitely not!
+You will get a two person tent to yourself on multi-day adventures and will paddle with another member of the expedition or with your guide.
+On day tours, you will paddle with your guide or another member of the tour.
 Our trips attract an equal mix of couples, friends and single people.
 You will fit right in!

 Do you supply wetsuits?

 You do not need one.
 If you have your own, please do not bring it.
 Paddling in a wetsuit is too restrictive and hot.
 Our top-of-the-line double kayaks are stable and dry to paddle.